1 member

 At that point, the player is no longer casually browsing.
 The player is deciding whether to act.
 That is why the signup stage is also the trust stage.
 It is where currentness, validity, and clarity all become practical.

-If the page is unclear.
+If the page is unclear, the player hesitates.

-If the timing is unclear.
+If the timing is unclear, the player delays.

-the player risks using the wrong logic.
+If the code type is unclear, the player risks using the wrong logic.

-the player questions whether the code matters at all.
+If the reward is unclear, the player questions whether the code matters at all.

 A lot of players think referral-code confusion is just a code problem.
 It is not.
 It is a user-experience problem.